-Fishing Holdings, LLC dba Ranger Boats ("Ranger") warrants to you, the first North American retail purchaser of this 2015 model year Ranger fiberglass boat and/or trailer, or a second North American retail purchaser as noted below ("you"), that it will repair or replace, at its sole discretion, defects in materials or workmanship that occur and are reported to Ranger, or its factory authorized fiberglass dealer, within the applicable limited warranty periods, subject to the terms, conditions and exclusions set forth below.
+Fishing Holdings, LLC dba Ranger Boats ("Ranger") warrants to you, the first North American retail purchaser of this Ranger fiberglass boat and/or trailer, or a second North American retail purchaser as noted below ("you"), that it will repair or replace, at its sole discretion, defects in materials or workmanship that occur and are reported to Ranger, or its factory authorized fiberglass dealer, within the applicable limited warranty periods, subject to the terms, conditions and exclusions set forth below.
 Your acceptance of delivery of the warranted Ranger fiberglass boat and/or trailer constitutes your acceptance of the terms of this limited warranty.
 This limited warranty gives you specific legal rights and you may have other rights which may vary from state to state.

-This limited warranty is the sole and exclusive express warranty from Ranger regarding your 2015 Ranger fiberglass boat and/or trailer and there are no express warranties which extend beyond those outlined in this limited warranty.
-There are no implied warranties from Ranger, unless otherwise required under applicable law, and ALL IMPLIED WARRANTIES (INCLUDING ANY IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE) ARE EXCLUDED AND DISCLAIMED WHERE ALLOWED BY APPLICABLE LAW.
-ANY IMPLIED WARRANTIES (IF APPLICABLE) ARE LIMITED TO THE MINIMUM PERIOD OF TIME ALLOWED BY APPLICABLE LAW.
-ANY IMPLIED WARRANTIES (IF APPLICABLE) ARE LIMITED TO THE MINIMUM PERIOD OF TIME ALLOWED BY APPLICABLE LAW.
-ANY IMPLIED WARRANTIES (IF APPLICABLE) ARE LIMITED TO THE MINIMUM PERIOD OF TIME ALLOWED BY APPLICABLE LAW.
+This limited warranty is the sole and exclusive express warranty from Ranger regarding your Ranger fiberglass boat and/or trailer and there are no express warranties which extend beyond those outlined in this limited warranty.
+There are no implied warranties from Ranger, unless otherwise required under applicable law, and ALL IMPLIED WARRANTIES (INCLUDING ANY IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE) ARE EXCLUDED AND DISCLAIMED WHERE ALLOWED BY APPLICABLELAW.
 ANY IMPLIED WARRANTIES (IF APPLICABLE) ARE LIMITED TO THE MINIMUM PERIOD OF TIME ALLOWED UNDER APPLICABLE LAW.
 Some states do not allow limitations on how long an implied warranty lasts, so the above limitations may not apply to you.